expo/expo/docs/pages/guides/config-plugins.md

 If you aren't comfortable with setting up a monorepo, you can try manually running a plugin:

 - Run `npm pack` in the package with the config plugin
-- Copy the resulting file into your project (this file should look something like `react-native-my-package-1.0.0.tgz`)
-- Then add the package to your project in the `package.json` dependencies object: `"react-native-my-package": "./react-native-my-package-1.0.0.tgz"`
+- In your test project, run `npm install path/to/react-native-my-package-1.0.0.tgz`, this will add the package to your `package.json` `dependencies` object.
-- Run `yarn` or `npm install` to install from the local package.
 - Add the package to the `plugins` array in your `app.json`: `{ "plugins": ["react-native-my-package"] }`
   - If you have [vscode expo][vscode-expo] installed, autocomplete should work for the plugin.
 - If you need to update the package, change the `version` in the package's `package.json` and repeat the process.